Federated X-Armed Bandit: Algorithm and Analysis

 where $ b_{h,i} = c \sqrt{{\log(c_1 T/\delta)}/{T_{h,i}}}$ and $T_{h, i} = M t_{m, h, i}$.
 In other words, for any node $\mathcal{P}_{h,i}$ such that $(h,i) \in \mathcal{E}^p$, the function value of the global objective inside the node is much worse than the function value in the best node with high probability, and thus can be safely eliminated.
 The server then eliminate the bad nodes and proceed to the next phase with the new set $\mathcal{K}^{p+1}$, which consists of nodes that are children of un-eliminated nodes in the previous phase, as shown in line 15-16 in Algorithm \ref{alg: server}.

-\begin{remark} We emphasize that \texttt{Fed-PNE} is very different from the traditional Phased-Elimination (\texttt{PE}) algorithm in multi-armed bandit\citep{lattimore2020bandit}, though both algorithms utilize the idea of successive elimination of the suboptimal arms/nodes.
+\begin{remark} \texttt{Fed-PNE} is very different from the traditional Phased-Elimination (\texttt{PE}) algorithm in multi-armed bandit\citep{lattimore2020bandit}, though both algorithms utilize the idea of successive elimination of the suboptimal arms/nodes.
 Apart from the obvious uniqueness in the algorithm design such as line 5-8, 15-16 in Algorithm \ref{alg: server}, \texttt{Fed-PNE} also introduces the new idea of ``node elimination", which is based on the hierarchical partitioning of the parameter space.
 Even if we treat nodes in the partition as the ``arms" in multi-armed bandit, \texttt{Fed-PNE} is still unique in the following aspects:

-\begin{itemize} \item \texttt{Fed-PNE} utilizes the hierarchical partition and gradually eliminate nodes on deeper layers that represent smaller and smaller regions in domain $\mathcal{X}$.
-And nodes can not be eliminated until the algorithm reaches their layer in the partition.
+\begin{list1} \item \texttt{Fed-PNE} utilizes the hierarchical partition and gradually eliminate nodes on deeper layers that represent smaller and smaller regions in domain $\mathcal{X}$.
+The nodes can not be eliminated until the algorithm reaches their layer in the partition.
 In other words, the eliminated nodes are different in nature, whereas in multi-armed bandit problem, the arms have equal roles and can be eliminated in any phase;

 \item While eliminating the sub-optimal regions, \texttt{Fed-PNE} also explores deeper in the partition and splits one node into multiple nodes, which means that the number of nodes to be sampled may increase instead of decrease as $p$ increases.
 However, the number of remaining arms never increases in \texttt{PE}.
 This feature also brings more difficulty to the analysis of \texttt{FedPNE} because the phase length is dynamic instead of fixed;